MicrosoftDocs/windows-itpro-docs/windows/application-management/app-v/appv-planning-for-using-appv-with-office.md

 ### Supported Office coexistence scenarios

 The following tables summarize supported coexistence scenarios.
-They are organized according to the version and deployment method you’re starting with and the version and deployment method you are migrating to.
+They're organized according to the version and deployment method you’re starting with and the version and deployment method you're migrating to.
 Be sure to fully test all coexistence solutions before deploying them to a production audience.

 >[!NOTE]
->Microsoft does not support the use of multiple versions of Office in Windows Server environments that have the Remote Desktop Session Host role service enabled.
+>Microsoft doesn't support the use of multiple versions of Office in Windows Server environments that have the Remote Desktop Session Host role service enabled.
 To run Office coexistence scenarios, you must disable this role service.

 ### Windows integrations and Office coexistence